kimberlym4488/podcast-points-blog/README.md

 ## Usage

-Review podcasts, see what others are saying, and find podcasts + reviews from the expansive Spotify API library.
+Review podcasts, see what others are saying, and find or add podcasts + reviews

 ## Test Instructions